 - The older you were, the more likely you would get the shoulder stemmed hemiarthroplasty because you suffered from primary osteoarthritis.
 Then you had a 6.7% chance of going back to surgery.
 Since the patients were older, as we have seen in other studies, they would be less likely to want to undergo a second or revision surgery.
 Older adults fearful of revision surgery also can skew results.

-- If you went to surgery with, for an example 8.4 very severe pain, you qualified for a minimal clinically important difference (success) if you reported that pain down to a 7.0.
+- If you went to surgery with, for an example 8.4 VAS score or very severe pain, you qualified for a minimal clinically important difference (success) if you reported that pain down to a 7.0.
 The successful surgery still left you in severe pain.
+Any pain relief is welcome, but how many peopel would have the surgery for a 10% improvement?

 The above statement is not an opinion, it is in the research: